tms5041/hello_app/README.md

 Things you may want to cover:

 Tom is an amazing Vanna

+Joe is faciliating again

 * Ruby version